John Osmond: Career

-Upon leaving University, Osmond began working as a reporter for the Yorkshire Post.
+Upon leaving University, Osmond began working as a reporter for the Yorkshire Evening Post.
 He returned to Wales in the 1970s to work for the Western Mail newspaper as a reporter and Welsh Affairs Correspondent.
 During the 1980s he worked for HTV Wales, helping launch the current affairs programme Wales this Week and producing a number of documentary series, including The Divided Kingdom for Channel 4.
 He was Deputy Editor for Wales on Sunday between 1988 and 1990.

 In the 1990s Osmond formed his own television company, Agenda Productions, producing programmes for the BBC, HTV, Channel 4, S4C and STV.

-In 1996 Osmond became the director of the Welsh think-tank, the Institute of Welsh Affairs, retiring in 2013.
+In 1996 Osmond became the founding director of the Welsh think-tank, the Institute of Welsh Affairs, retiring in 2013.
 In May 2007 he stood for election for the Preseli Pembrokeshire constituency in the National Assembly for Wales Election, representing Plaid Cymru and received 24.7% of the vote.
 However, Conservative candidate Paul Davies won the seat, defeating Tamsin Dunwoody, the Welsh Labour incumbent, he stood again, unsuccessfully, in 2016 finishing third and winning just 13.9% of the vote.

 Notable positions

 Osmond was the editor of a radical magazine, Arcade: Wales Fortnightly, which was published between 1980 and 1982.

-He currently holds a number of notable positions:
+He has held a number of notable positions: